mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 ```

 Inability to lookup characters at given index in *O(1)* was especially
-painful with this one.
+painful with this algorithm.

 Some observations:

 1. The `null` function is *O(1)* just like with linked list, we use it to
    detect the corner case when an input is the empty string.
 In that case we
-   return zero, as it's not clear how to apply the algorithm in that case.
+   return zero, as it's not clear how to apply the algorithm.

 2. The algorithm requires keeping track of a lot more things, not just
    indices in the internal arrays of `Word16` values.
 So we need to use